 Your super has tax concessions that are designed to help you save for retirement, so there are rules for when you can access it.

-The government has set a minimum age for when you can access super.
-This is known as the preservation age, because your super is preserved until this time.
-For most people, access to super is determined by their preservation age.
+The Commonwealth government has set a minimum age for when you can access super.
+This is known as the Commonwealth preservation age1, because your super is preserved until this time.
+For most people, access to super is determined by the current Commonwealth preservation age1.

 The following are the conditions for when you can access super:

-You reach your preservation age and permanently retire.
+You reach your Commonwealth preservation age and permanently retire

-You reach your preservation age and start a Transition to Retirement (TTR) strategy, whereby you continue to work and get restricted access to your super.
+You reach your Commonwealth preservation age and start a Transition to Retirement (TTR) strategy, whereby you continue to work and get restricted access to your super

-For Gold State Super members, super is accessible once you turn 55 and you retire from the WA public sector.
+For Gold State Super members, super is accessible once you turn 552 and you retire from the WA public sector

-You qualify under limited circumstances to access super before your preservation age, such as severe financial hardship or compassionate grounds (see below).
+You qualify under limited circumstances to access super before your Commonwealth preservation age, such as severe financial hardship or compassionate grounds (see below)

-Your preservation age depends on when you were born and is shown in the table below.
+Your Commonwealth preservation age depends on when you were born and is shown in the table below.